benkyd/universal-system-monitor/CONTRIBUTING.md

 When contributing or submitting pull requests follow these guidelines or your contribution will not be taken seriously.

-If you want to contribute but don't know what to do, see TODO.txt for a list of tasks that need to be complete, but make sure when you complete one you mark it as such, do not remove it from the list.
+If you want to contribute but don't know what to do, see TODO for a list of tasks that need to be complete, but make sure when you complete one you mark it as such, do not remove it from the list.

 ## Make sure your code is
 - Functional